Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/README.md

 ![Time Series Insights Data Source](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/blob/master/Images/TimeSeriesInsights-EventSources.PNG "Time Series Insights Data Source")

 Time Series Insights is built in mind for IoT scenarios.
-It combines database and chart enging in one product designed to deal with massive amount of data.
+It combines database and powerful visualization capabilities in one product designed for massive data throughput.

-Time Series Insights automatically parses your data and shows default grpah of the number of events coming:
+Time Series Insights automatically parses the data and shows a default graph for event count:

 ![Deafult dashboard for Time Series Insights](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/blob/master/Images/TimeSeriesInsights.png "Deafult dashboard for Time Series Insights")

-It is very easy to cofigure mutiple queries that can overlay:
+It is extremely easy to configure multiple queries whose graphs can overlay:

 ![Mutiple queries in Time Series Insights](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/blob/master/Images/TimeSeriesInsights-Queries.PNG "Mutiple queries in Time Series Insights")

-This can be easily done by cloning a queiry and modifying it.
+This can be easily done by cloning a query and modifying it.

 But it is better if you can plot all your queries on separate part of screen for better visibility: